 Confluence Mobile

-There are two ways to stay connected to your team's work in Confluence while you're out and about - the Confluence Data Center and Server mobile app for iOS and Android, or via your device's browser.
+There are two ways to stay connected to your team's work in Confluence while you're out and about - the Confluence Data Center mobile app for iOS and Android, or via your device's browser.

 If you're a Confluence user, check out the two ways you can use Confluence on your device.